Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription.md

 * `rcoord::`[`StaticArrays.SVector`](https://github.com/JuliaArrays/StaticArrays.jl): the coordinates of the point in the real space
 * `icoord::`[`StaticArrays.SVector`](https://github.com/JuliaArrays/StaticArrays.jl): the coordinates of the unitcell the point belongs to in the real space

-Here [`PID`](@ref) constains two attributes:
+Here [`PID`](@ref) contains two attributes:
 * `scope::Any`: the scope of a point
 * `site::Int`: the site index of a point

 The `:site` attribute is necessary and easy to understand for a point id.
-Yet sometimes it is more convenient if we can assign extra informations to a point id, e.g., a prioi knowledge of the groupings of lattice points.
+Yet sometimes it is more convenient if we can assign extra information to a point id, e.g., a priori knowledge of the groupings of lattice points.
 Therefore, we provide another attribute, `:scope`, to act as the supplement to the `:site` attribute, which can be anything you want.

 Let's see some examples.